podspawnpodspawn

 podspawn shell

-Attach to a local machine with an interactive shell
+Attach to a local machine with an interactive shell, or restart a stopped project-backed machine

 Attaches to a running podspawn machine with an interactive shell.
 This is the primary way to connect to local machines.